New Hampshire primary: Bernie Sanders projected to win as Democrats look to clarify muddled race

-ABC NEWS ELECTION UPDATE: Based on our analysis of the vote, ABC News projects that Bernie Sanders will win the New Hampshire Democratic primary.
-Buttigieg will be second, and Klobuchar third.
+MANCHESTER, N.H. -- ABC NEWS ELECTION PROJECTION: Based on our analysis of the vote, ABC News projects that Vermont Sen. Bernie Sanders will win the New Hampshire Democratic primary.
+Former South Bend, Indiana Mayor Pete Buttigieg will be second, and Minnesota Sen. Amy Klobuchar third.

-While ABC News has projected President Trump has won New Hampshire, former Massachusetts Gov. Bill Weld is holding onto 8% of the vote with 25% of the expected vote reporting.
-ABC News has estimated Trump will win 19 pledged delegates, but three more are still up for grabs.

-Having already predicted he would "take a hit" in New Hampshire after a distant fourth-place finish in Iowa, Biden was essentially ceding the state.
-He was traveling to South Carolina Tuesday as he bet his candidacy on a strong showing there later this month boosted by support from black voters.

-More than a year after Democrats began announcing their presidential candidacies, the party is struggling to coalesce behind a message or a messenger in its desperate quest to defeat Trump.
-That raised the stakes of the New Hampshire primary as voters weighed whether candidates were too liberal, too moderate or too inexperienced - vulnerabilities that could play to Trump's advantage in the fall.
+ABC News has additionally projected that President Donald Trump won New Hampshire's Republican primary.

+After essentially tying in Iowa last week, the strong showings from Buttigieg and Sanders cemented their status at the top of the 2020 Democratic field.
+And an unexpectedly strong performance from Klobuchar gave her a stronger path out of New Hampshire as the contest moves on to the gantlet of state-by-state primary contests that lie ahead.

+Biden, after dismal performances in Iowa and New Hampshire, is staking his candidacy on a strong win Jan.
+29th in South Carolina, which is the first state with a substantial black population to weigh in on the Democratic race.

+After a chaotic beginning to primary voting last week in Iowa, Democrats hoped New Hampshire would provide clarity in their urgent quest to pick someone to take on Trump in November.
+At least two candidates dropped out in the wake of weak finishes Tuesday night: just-the-facts moderate Colorado Sen. Michael Bennet and political newcomer Andrew Yang, who attracted a small but loyal following over the past year and was one of just three candidates of color left in the race.

-Some candidates sought to undercut the importance of the New Hampshire election, but history suggested otherwise.
-No Democrat has ever become the party's presidential nominee without finishing first or second in New Hampshire.
+While struggling candidates sought to minimize the latest results, history suggests that the first-in-the-nation primary will have enormous influence shaping the 2020 race.
+In the modern era, no Democrat has ever become the party's general election nominee without finishing first or second in New Hampshire.

 Democrats were closely monitoring how many people showed up for Tuesday's contest.
 New Hampshire's secretary of state predicated record-high turnout, but if that failed to materialize, Democrats would confront the prospect of waning enthusiasm following a relatively weak showing in Iowa last week and Trump's rising poll numbers.

-Buttigieg, young and with no governing experience beyond the mayor's office, is trying to emerge as the leading Biden alternative for his party's moderate wing.
-He has aggressively courted moderate Democrats, independents and what he calls "future former Republicans" as he tries to cobble together a winning coalition, just as he did in Iowa, where he finished in a near tie with Sanders for the lead.

-In the days leading up to Tuesday's primary, Buttigieg has come under increasing attack from Biden and Klobuchar, who seized on his lack of experience.
-And from the left, Sanders attacked Buttigieg's reliance on big-dollar donors, which sparked jeers of "Wall Street Pete" from Sanders' supporters.

-After New Hampshire, the political spotlight shifts to Nevada, where Democrats will hold caucuses on Feb.
+The political spotlight quickly shifts to Nevada, where Democrats will hold caucuses on Feb.
 22. But several candidates, including Warren and Sanders, plan to visit states in the coming days that vote on Super Tuesday, signaling they are in the race for the long haul.

 Upcoming Primaries and Caucuses